 You can book your visit directly via the website here.
 Alternatively, you can call +393423559975 or +393331798335.
 The website is in English and very easy to use, but in case you can’t use the Internet for any reason, you can still call the Oasis; you will surely find someone who speaks English.
 If you don’t feel comfortable with a phone call, you might try asking your hotel receptionist to help you with the booking.

 The Park is open from 8:00 am until 7:30 pm daily.
-Last admission is at 5:00 pm, and you are required to leave before closing time.
+The last admission is at 5:00 pm, and you are required to leave before closing time.

 Camper-vans are not allowed inside the park, but you can leave them in the parking lot outside.
 You can also reach the park via sea with some kayak and canoe tours organized by the nearby resorts; or by bike – rental is usually available at the best hotels and guest houses in the area.